interstellar-hitchhiker/Conceptual-Understandings/README.md

 The importance of these books lies in their guidance on how to design a unit of study using a conceptual lens, unit strands, and generalizations.
 By selecting a conceptual lens related to the unit content, curriculum writers can ensure that students understand the significant concept deeply.
 The unit strands, which break the unit of study into manageable parts, and the webbing process, which brainstorms the unit content and concepts, ensure alignment and depth in identifying topics and concepts under each strand.
 Finally, the generalizations, representing essential conceptual ideas, ensure that students understand the unit content more deeply (i.e., essential understandings?).

-I decided that applying these ideas and developing a giant list of conceptual understandings for fun can be a helpful way to reinforce these essential concepts.
+I decided that applying these ideas and developing a giant list of conceptual understandings for fun, thinking it could be a helpful way to reinforce these essential concepts.

 **Here is a brief overview of how it works:**